Curtis Strange: Professional career

+In 1976, Strange turned professional.
+He attempted to make it onto the PGA Tour at Fall 1976 PGA Tour Qualifying School.
+He was highly expected to make it into tour and was the favorite to earn medalist honors.
+However, Strange bogeyed the final three holes of the tournament to miss qualifying by a shot.
+Afterwards, Strange told The Item, "I thought it was the end of the world.
+It wasn't something I was ready for.
+I thought, 'Good God, what am I going to do.'
+I was scared."

 Strange was one of the leading players on the PGA Tour in the 1980s; 16 of his 17 tour victories took place in that decade.
 He topped the money list in 1985, 1987, and 1988, when he became the first to win a million dollars in official money in a season.
 His two majors were consecutive U.S. Opens in 1988 and 1989.
 Since World War II, only three golfers have successfully defended their titles at the U.S. Open; Brooks Koepka in 2018, Strange in 1989, and Ben Hogan in 1951.
 The 1989 U.S. Open was Strange's last win on tour.
 In other majors, he led midway through the final round at The Masters in 1985, but finished two strokes back.
 Strange was also a runner-up at the PGA Championship in 1989, one stroke back.
 He played on five Ryder Cup teams (1983, 1985, 1987, 1989, and 1995) and captained the team in 2002.

 Despite skipping the Open Championship several times in his prime, Strange played a considerable amount of international tournaments.
 He won the 1986 ABC Japan-U.S. Match, an event on the Japan Golf Tour that included many American pros.
 He also played extensively on the Australasian Tour.
 He won three events in Australia in the late 1980s and early 1990s and recorded runner-up finishes at the 1976 Australian Open, 1977 Colgate Champion of Champions, 1986 Air New Zealand Shell Open, and the 1990 Daikyo Palm Meadows Cup.

-Like Henrik Stenson and Ben Hogan, Strange was a natural left-hander who played right-handed.